{{ banner_block|raw }}

 Paleo diet principles

-Emphasize healthy fats from sources like olive oil, avocados, nuts, and fatty fish.
+Emphasize healthy fats from sources like olive oil, avocados, nuts, and fatty fish.>No legumes

 Beans, lentils, peanuts, and soy products are not allowed, as they were not part of the pre-agricultural diet.